+March 31

+Assignment: Submit Three-Pager on Blackboard

+April 4

+Assignment: Submit book discussion paper II.

+April 6

-Topic: Author Meets Students I: Republican Party Politics and the American South
+Topic: Author Meets Students II: Firepower: How the NRA Turned Gun Owners into a Political Force

-Goal: In class we discuss these articles in groups and come up with questions for the author (who happens to be me).
-In the second half of the class we will be talking with the author (still me!) about the work they did, the choices they made, the issues they ran into executing the work, etc.
+Goal: In class we discuss the book in groups and come up with questions for the author.
+In the second half of the class we will be talking with the author about the work they did, the choices they made, the issues they ran into executing the work, etc.

+Readings: